FAQs about the Foundations-Written Communication (FW)

 a.
 Taking an FW course offered through UHM’s Summer Session

 b.
-Taking an FW course offered by one of the UH community colleges (IMPORTANT: A COMPASS placement test is required.
-Contact the CC to make arrangements to take the computerized test.)
+Taking an FW course offered by one of the UH community colleges (IMPORTANT: A placement test may be required.
+Contact the CC to see if this is the case.)

 c.
 Taking a course at another institution that will transfer to UHM as an FW equivalent

-Students assigned to ENG 190 will have a hold put on their registration if they do not complete the course by the end of their first year at UHM.
+Students assigned to ENG 190 may have a hold put on their registration if they do not complete the course by the end of their first year at UHM.

 What if I take ENG 100 in my first year at UHM but I don't pass?